 Many companies do online searches to find out information about prospective employees.
 Having a LinkedIn account or website showcasing your professional experience can be helpful, but putting too much personal information online can be harmful.
 If you blog, Tweet or update your Facebook status about a recent chemo treatment, for example, your cancer diagnosis is now public information, even if you’d hoped to keep your health information private during the job-search process.

-More than 10 million people in the U.S. are cancer survivors, and many are in the prime of their working years when the cancer is diagnosed.
-Like you, many are eager to get back to the work force, looking forward not only to a steady income again but also to the psychological benefits of work and of feeling more "normal" again.
+As of January 2016, there are more than 15.5 million cancer survivors in the U.S., and many are in the prime of their working years when the cancer is diagnosed.
+Like you, many are eager to get back into the workforce, looking forward not only to having a steady income again but also to the psychological benefits of work and of feeling more “normal” again.
 Even so, most people say they are anxious about how their work life will play out.
 In a survey of 29 cancer survivors, researchers found that:

 - One-third found it difficult to cope and concentrate initially and worried about their productivity once they got back to work.